-During Q3, lithium prices began to stabilize, but remain approximately 120% higher in 2022.
-However, economic uncertainty from central bank monetary policy tightening is showing evidence of slowing EV sales during the second half of 2022.
-Subsequent to the quarter ending December 31st, lithium prices retreated sharply and have fallen by over 34% since the beginning of 2023.
+During Q3 lithium prices began to stabilize, but remain approximately 120% higher in 2022.
+However, economic uncertainty from central bank monetary policy tightening is showed evidence of slowing EV sales during the second half of 2022.
+During the quarter ending March 31, 2023 lithium prices have exhibited sharp volatility having first retreated sharply to 19 month lows, and then rebounding on news of renewed EV battery demand as new EV sales in China showed a 110% year over year increase from this time last year.
 Chinese subsidies, which reduced battery prices to EV manufacturers, recently ended, contributing to the price volatility.
 Although investment banks and research analysts are divided on 2023 supply forecasts for the balance of the year, EV production in North America, Europe and China continues to ramp higher and is expected to significantly surpass 2022 output.
-Nevertheless, with energy transition and climate change remaining prioritized policy issues, the need for significant and secure new supplies of lithium over the long-term is evident.
-Throughout Q4, ALX continued to strengthen its position in the lithium space by staking additional ground near its highly-prospective Hydra Lithium project in Quebec, and by acquiring two additional lithium exploration projects in northern Saskatchewan.
+In addition, with energy transition and climate change remaining prioritized policy issues, the need for significant and secure new supplies of lithium over the long-term is evident.